tsileo/s3layer/README.md

 A AWS S3 compatibility layer for custom data sources.

+Still in early development, expect the API to change a lot.

 # Example

 You can check out [shs2](https://github.com/tsileo/shs2) for a basic usage example.